kragen/derctuo/desiccant-climate-control.md

 range, though perhaps a few, such as lye, oil of vitriol, and muriate of lime might make it.

+L29Ah was kind enough to point out that
-[The random Russian website opt6.ru][0] offers a tonne of 99.2%-pure muriate of lime for 21000 rubles; [a ruble is presently US$0.01294][1] reportedly, so that’s US$272/tonne or US$0.272/kg.
+[the random Russian website opt6.ru][0] offers a tonne of 99.2%-pure muriate of lime for 21000 rubles; [a ruble is presently US$0.01294][1] reportedly, so that’s US$272/tonne or US$0.272/kg.
 If this price is correct, it’s toward the